AndnixSH/Il2CppDumper-GUI/README.md

 About code updating, I merge manually using Code compare instead using Github's auto merge, because i didn't know how to use Github back then but I will still do as of today, as I don't have time to learn more about merging

 Bunifu requires to be paid in order to use.
-If you don't like/or can't activate Bunifu, try to find shady versions, you know, or reconstuct the UI with the default WinForm layout, or get the non-bunifu project here https://github.com/T5ive/Il2CppDumper-GUI
+If you don't like Bunifu or can't activate Bunifu, try to find shady versions, you know, or reconstuct the UI with the default WinForm layout, or get the non-bunifu project here https://github.com/T5ive/Il2CppDumper-GUI

 Note that my C# codes are not the best hehe